Is there a more lovable energy source than solar power?

 (Full disclosure: I do some work for a solar power developer).

-It’s no wonder that public support for solar power is high, with 92% of Americans in a 2009 poll saying that it’s important to develop solar energy resources.
+It’s no wonder that public support for solar power is high, with 92% of Americans in a 2009 poll saying that it’s important to develop solar energy resources and have fittings from businesses like Sandbar Solar.
 In particular, environmentalists love solar power best of all energy sources.
 It’s as clean as wind power, but solar is much less controversial.

 Wind turbines make noise and spoil hillside “viewsheds” that bother the neighbors and the turbines’ huge spinning blades can kill birds and bats.
 But aside from a need for land and some use of toxics in manufacturing, solar has few environmental impacts.
 And so far, there has been very little NIMBY opposition to solar installations.